-The second instrument will be based on an existing survey that was used to collect the baseline data.
+The second instrument, the end-line survey that will be administered at around January 2017, will be based on an existing survey that was used to collect the baseline data.
 However, this was a very lengthy survey that included many socio-economic characteristics.
 For the end-line, we will concentrate on collecting information on the outcome variables that are listed below.
 The survey will be implemented as CAPI (Computer Assisted Personal Interviewing) using Open Data Kit (ODK) on Samsung Galaxy Tab 2.